Skip to main content

 Cats + English

-• Potassium salts are given by mouth or an injection and are used on and off label to treat low blood potassium levels.
-Common side effects include nausea or discomfort.
-Do not use in pets that have high potassium levels, urination problems, tissue damage, uncontrolled Addison’s disease, gastrointestinal movement problems, or dehydration.
+• Phenylpropanolamine is given by mouth and is used on and off label to treat urinary incontinence.
+Give as directed by your veterinarian.
+The most common side effects include vomiting, diarrhea, lack of appetite, increased thirst, restlessness, irritability, and difficulty urinating.
+Do not use in pets that are allergic to it or are pregnant.
 If a negative reaction occurs, please call your veterinary office.